 United States ex rel, Grynberg v.
-Williams Natural Gas Company, et al., MDL Docket No. 1293 (99 MD 1614), Civil Action No. 97 D 1478, (District of Colorado), or Grynberg Litigation

-In 1998, Jack Grynberg, an individual, sued Central and approximately 300 other energy companies, purportedly on behalf of the federal government, or qui tam.
-Invoking the False Claims Act, Grynberg alleged that the defendants had mismeasured the volume and wrongfully analyzed the heating content of natural gas, causing underpayments of royalties to the United States.
+Williams Natural Gas Company, et al., MDL Docket No. 1293 (99 MD 1614), Civil Action No. 97 D 1478, (District of Colorado), or Grynberg Litigation mismeasured the volume and wrongfully analyzed the heating content of natural gas, causing underpayments of royalties to the United States.
 The relief sought was an unspecified amount of royalties allegedly not paid to the federal government, treble damages, or civil penalty, attorney fees and costs.
 The Department of Justice declined to intervene in Grynberg's qui tam cases, which were consolidated for pretrial purposes before a single judge in the United States District Court, or Trial Court, for the District of Wyoming.
 Initial discovery was limited to public disclosure/original source jurisdictional issues.
 On June 4, 2004, motions, with supporting briefs, were filed by the Joint Defendants requesting the Trial Court to dismiss Grynberg's claims based on lack of subject matter jurisdiction.
 Those motions were fully briefed and oral arguments occurred on March 17 and 18, 2005.
 On May 13, 2005, the Special Master appointed to adjudicate procedural issues and help manage the consolidated litigation for the Trial Court Judge, issued his "Report and Recommendations" addressing which Grynberg claims against which defendants should be dismissed.
 Central was one of the defendants as to which the Special Master recommended that Grynberg's claims be dismissed on jurisdictional grounds.
 Both Grynberg and a number of the defendants filed objections to the Special Master's report.
-On October 20, 2006, the Trial Court Judge entered his "Order on Report and

-Recommendations of Special Master" dismissing Grynberg's claims against Central and substantially all of the other defendants.
-Grynberg's counsel filed notices of appeal with the United States Court of Appeals for the Tenth Circuit, or Appellate Court, where his appeals were docketed as In re Natural Gas Royalties Qui Tam Litigation, Case No. 06-8099.
+On October 20, 2006, the Trial Court Judge entered his "Order on Report and Recommendations of Special Master" dismissing Grynberg's claims against Central and substantially all of the other defendants.
+Grynberg's counsel filed notices of appeal with the United States Court of Appeals for the Tenth Circuit, or Appellate Court, where his appeals were docketed as In re Natural Gas Royalties Oui Tam Litigation, Case No. 06-8099.
 Oral argument occurred on September 25, 2008.
 On March 17, 2009, the Appellate Court affirmed the Trial Court's dismissal of Grynberg's complaints on jurisdictional grounds related to the "original source" defense asserted by Central.
 On March 20, 2009, Grynberg filed a motion for an extension of time to file a petition for rehearing of the Appellate Court's decision.
 The Court granted Grynberg's motion and he subsequently filed his petition for rehearing on April 14, 2009.
 On May 4, 2009, the Appellate Court denied Grynberg's petition for rehearing.
 On August 4, 2009, Grynberg filed a petition (Number 09-170) for certiorari review with the United States Supreme Court.
-On October 5, 2009, the Supreme Court denied Grynberg's fees and costs, which were the subject of a hearing held on April 24, 2007.
-A ruling on these motions is expected by July of 2011, as the presiding Judge has announced his intent to retire on July 24, 2011.
+On October 5, 2009, the Supreme Court denied Grynberg's petition.
+On July 27, 2011, the Trial Court entered three orders disposing of the defendant's motions for attorney fees and cost which were the subject of a hearing held on April 24, 2007.
+The Trial Court Judge awarded attorney fees and costs to the defendants and directed Grynberg to pay a portion of the Special Master's fees into the Trial Court's registry.
+In the beginning of October 2011, Central and many of the other prevailing defendants submitted claims setting forth the amounts and bases for their respective attorney fee and cost awards.
+It is unknown at this time whether the parties, through counsel, will be able to agree upon the specific amounts, if any, to be paid voluntarily by Grynberg, or whether further postjudgment proceedings before the Trial Court and/or the Appellate Court may be necessary.